narimantos/casperlabs_docs/casper_rust_node_setup.md

 # Start the node

-- You can run the node with debug level INFO to verify it is working.
+- You can run the node with debug level *debug* to verify it is working.
 - I run this in screen (sudo apt install screen) and output to a file
 ```
 screen